-The fuel tank can block by the vacuum pressure in the tank and obstructing the supply of the fuel.
-It uses to happen when the fuel tank breather is blocked.
+The fuel tank can block by the vacuum pressure in the tank and obstructing the supply of fuel.
+It uses to happens when the fuel tank breather is blocked.

 Fuel Filter or Fuel Pipe Blocked: Due to dirty or low-quality fuel, fuel filter and pipe can go block.
 But anyhow fuel can pass through it can also block the fuel pump.

 Air Mixed with Diesel: Air can insert into the system due to glitch or loose pipes.
-The engine can have some problem during starting due to very dirty oil filter or head assembly with a glitch.
+The engine can have some problems during starting due to a very dirty oil filter or head assembly with a glitch.